 C# Game Engines

-Unity is the most used game engine in the world, absolutely owning the mobile market, while being used to make several popular commercial games including Pillars of Eternity, CupHead, Hearthstone and Cities: Skylines.
+Unity is the most used game engine in the world, absolutely owning the mobile market while being used to make several popular commercial games including Pillars of Eternity, CupHead, Hearthstone, and Cities: Skylines.
 Unity is free to use so long as your revenue is $100K or less, otherwise you need to get the pro version for each developer on your team.
-Unity supports the most platforms of any game engine available and is being developed rapidly, getting new renderers, a new ECS programming model and more.
-When it comes to community size, resources available and asset store scope, Unity is easily the largest game engine available.
-You can learn more about Unity by watching our 5 minute review video available here.
+Unity supports the most platforms of any game engine available and is being developed rapidly, getting new renderers, a new ECS programming model, and more.
+When it comes to community size, resources available, and asset store scope, Unity is easily the largest game engine available.
+You can learn more about Unity by watching our 5-minute Unity review video.

 Haxe Game Engines